Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties

 where the direct sum is over all the cusps of genus $g-1$.
 Since we already know that $\M^0_{\mc U}$ is projective, we conclude by induction.

-We believe that the surjectivity of the Siegel morphism for families is in itself a very interesting result, especially because the same is not true in the classical complex setting.
+We think that the surjectivity of the Siegel morphism for families is in itself a very interesting result, especially because the same is not true in the classical complex setting.
 Moreover, as we have already pointed out, this kind of results have been heavily used in several proofs of Main Conjectures.
-We believe that our result is very likely to be useful to prove instances of non-ordinary Main Conjectures (as stated in \cite{Benois, Pott}), generalizing known results in the ordinary setting, see for example \cite{skinn_urb,urban}.
+We believe that our result is very likely to be useful to prove instances of non-ordinary Main Conjectures (as stated in \cite{Benois, Pott}), generalising known results in the ordinary setting, see for example \cite{skinn_urb,urban}.

-A natural question that arises is how to glue the different eigenvarieties that we have constructed.
-There are several functorial morphisms between them, and we are able to show that the eigenvarieties agree on closed points, but unfortunately it seems difficult to actually glue them, since there can be issues with nilpotent elements in the Hecke algebra (see Subsection~\ref{subsec: relations} for more details).

-Even tough we can not glue our eigenvarieties, we know explicitly their dimension; if one requires the very natural condition that classical points are dense, than the dimension of our varieties is the maximal that one could allow.
-Moreover, in the case of the group $\GSp_4/\Q$ and full level, we are able to prove (under a mild hypothesis) a conjecture of Urban (\cite[Conjecture~5.7.3]{urban_eigen}) about the expect dimension of the irreducible components of the non-equidimensional eigenvarieties constructed in \cite{Hansen}.
+One advantage of this construction is that we know explicitly the dimension of the eigenvarieties we obtain; if one requires the very natural condition that classical points are dense, then the dimension of our varieties is the maximal that one could allow.
+Moreover, in the case of the group $\GSp_4/\Q$ and full level, we are able to prove (under a mild hypothesis) a conjecture of Urban (\cite[Conjecture~5.7.3]{urban_eigen}) about the expected dimension of the irreducible components of these non-equidimensional eigenvariety.